cpeckil/Getting-and-cleaning-data-course_project/README.md

   total<-rbind(train,test)

-  ## Create a data set with the average of each variable for each activity and subject
+  ## Create a data set with the mean of each variable for each activity and subject

   MeanOfTotalBySubjectAndActivity <-aggregate(total, by=list(total$subject,total$activity),FUN=mean)